+353-1-416-8900REST OF WORLD

 • ID: 4763926

-Specific factors driving the market growth include increased hospital stays due to chronic diseases and surgeries, a rise in the incidences of different types of hospital-acquired infections, and innovative technologies implemented in devices that control infection.
+Specific factors driving the market's growth include increased hospital stays due to chronic diseases and surgeries; a rise in the incidences of different types of hospital-acquired infections; and innovative technologies implemented in devices that control infection.

-Disinfectant is Expected to Hold Significant Market Share in the Product Type
+Disinfectant Segment is Expected to Hold Significant Market Share Over the Forecast Period

-Disinfection is a process that eliminates many or all pathogenic microorganisms, except the bacterial spores from inanimate objects.
+Disinfection is a process that eliminates many or all pathogenic microorganisms, except bacterial spores, from inanimate objects.
 This is accomplished by the use of liquid chemicals or wet pasteurization.
 The efficiency of disinfection has been affected by several factors, each of which may limit the efficacy of the process.

-North America Dominates the Market and Expected to do Same in the Forecast Period
+North America Dominates the Market and Expected to do Same Over the Forecast Period

 According to the Center for Disease Control and Prevention, in 2021, about a 24% increase in central line bloodstream infection (CLABSI) and a 35% increase in Ventilator-Associated Event (VAE) between 2019-2020.
-Thus Increasing prevalence rate of hospital-acquired infection in the United States boosts the market growth in the region.
+Thus, the increasing prevalence rate of hospital-acquired infections in the United States boosts the market growth in the region.

 The hospital-acquired infection control market is highly competitive and consists of several players.
 Companies like 3M Company, Becton, Dickinson and Company, Belimed AG, Biomerieux Sa, Cantel Medical, Ethicon, Getinge Group, Kimberly-Clark Corporation, Sterigenics International LLC, and Steris Corporation, among others, hold a substantial market share in the hospital-acquired infection control market.